 This light comes on when the windshield washer fluid is at a low level.
 Add windshield washer fluid as necessary.
-See the "Maintenance and do-ityourself" section of this manual.
+See "Window washer fluid" in the "Maintenance and do-it-yourself" section of this manual.

 Seat belt warning light and chime